Skip to content

 Gerda Holzmann combines wild herbs with energetics

 This interview with Gerda Holzmann is part of a series of interviews with women who feel as connected to nature as I do.
-I speak to different women and their approach to nature and life.
+Here, I speak with different women about their approach to nature and life.

 Live your wild nature & strengthen your wild nature!

-Please introduce yourself to us and tell us something about yourself and your career?
+Please introduce yourself and tell us a bit about yourself and your background?

-I grew up on a farm at an altitude of over 900 meters in the Waldviertel (Lower Austria) on the border with the Mühlviertel (Upper Austria).
-I have 4 sisters and am the middle child in the sibling order.
-Our life was strongly influenced by the cycle of nature, which we were able to experience first hand as children when we helped out in the fields and meadows.
-I built a strong relationship with our animals, I loved climbing trees and always looked forward to the solstice fire in the village.
-I am very grateful to have grown up so close to nature and so down to earth.
+I grew up on a farm at over 900 meters above sea level in the Waldviertel (Lower Austria) on the border with the Mühlviertel (Upper Austria).
+I have 4 sisters and, in the sibling order, hold the position of the middle child.
+Our lives were strongly shaped by the cycle of nature, which we experienced firsthand as children while helping out in the fields and meadows.
+I developed a strong bond with our animals, I loved climbing trees, and I always especially looked forward to the Midsummer bonfire in the village.
+I am very grateful to have grown up so connected to nature and down-to-earth.

 However, herbal knowledge was not part of my childhood and youth.
-My grandmother's "cure-alls" were limited to marigold ointment, arnica tincture and lemon balm spirit.
-(Sometimes you don't need more than that ;) There was also no one else in my family who knew anything about traditional herbal medicine.
-As a sandwich child, I like to fill in gaps.
-And later on, this gap magically attracted me.
-I bought my first herbal book during my studies after careful financial considerations.
-It was an eye-opener for me and like a bible to me.
-Soon after, I completed additional training to become a qualified energy therapist and later a qualified wild herb guide.
+My grandma's "cure-alls" were limited to calendula ointment, arnica tincture, and lemon balm spirit.
+(Sometimes that's all you need ;) There was no one else in my family who was familiar with traditional herbal healing knowledge.
+As a middle child, I enjoy filling gaps.
+And this gap later magically attracted me.
+I bought my first herbal book after careful financial consideration during my studies.
+It was an eye-opener for me and like a bible.
+Soon after, I pursued further training as a certified energetic practitioner and later as a certified wild herb guide.

-The Waldviertel highlands are my birthplace and my adopted home.
-I spent my teenage years at a high school in Krems/Donau.
-In my early twenties I studied in Vienna.
+The Waldviertler Hochland is my birthplace and chosen home.
+I spent my teenage years at a secondary school in Krems/Donau.
+In my early twenties, I studied in Vienna.

 At 25, I moved back to the Waldviertel.
 I realized early on that my soul needs nature.
 Every day.

 I have a bachelor's degree in anthropology.
-Before I became fascinated with herbs, I devoted my attention entirely to people and their nature.
-During my studies, I was particularly fascinated by physical functions and everything that was related to human history and our roots.
-The scientific approach to nature is an important basis for me.
-I supplement this basis with traditional traditions and intuition when imparting knowledge :)
+Before herbs captivated me, I devoted my attention entirely to humans and their nature.
+During my studies, I was particularly fascinated by bodily functions and everything related to human history and our roots.
+The scientific approach to nature is an important foundation for me.
+I supplement this foundation in my knowledge transfer with traditional lore and intuition :)

 Have you always been interested in nature and herbs?

-For nature in general, yes, for herbs a little later.
+In nature in general, yes, but in herbs only a bit later.

-You work with herbs and wild plants - why do you do that?
+You work with herbs and wild herbs - why do you do that?

 I was always a sickly child.
-That's why I came into contact with alternative medicine and energetic methods at an early age.
-Even as a teenager, I knew that I wanted to do an apprenticeship in this field.
-I wanted to take my health care into my own hands and understand what I needed to feel healthy.
-To be honest, herbs were love at second sight for me.
-During my biology studies, I began training to become a holistic kinesiologist.
-We often used nutritional supplements as energetic remedies here.
-I felt the need to combine energetics with something that felt more alive to me.
-When I stumbled across Dr. Dieter Schaufler's medicinal herbs course online, I knew straight away - that's it!
-I entered the room on the first day of the course and immediately felt like I was in the right place.
+That's why I came into contact with alternative medicine and energetic methods early on.
+Even as a teenager, it was clear to me that I wanted to get training in that area someday.
+I wanted to take charge of my health care myself and understand what I needed to feel healthy.
+Frankly, herbs were love at second sight for me.
+During my biology studies, I began training as a holistic kinesiologist.
+As energetic remedies, we often used nutritional supplements.
+I felt the need to connect energetics with something that felt more alive to me.
+When I stumbled across Dr. Dieter Schaufler's herbal course online, I knew immediately - that's it!
+On the first day of the course, I entered the room and immediately felt like I was in the right place.

-It is a matter close to my heart to demonstrate the value and properties of native wild herbs at every available opportunity.
+It is very important to me to highlight the value and properties of local wild herbs at every available opportunity.
 We have very powerful plants on our doorsteps.
-In my opinion, they deserve more attention and space in gardens.
-Common plants such as nettles, dandelions or yarrow can easily keep up with imported and typed superfoods and medicinal plants in some properties.
-In order to draw attention to the treasures that grow right under our noses and are so important to us, I am happy to pass on my knowledge and experience.
+In my opinion, they deserve more attention and space in gardens again.
+Common plants like nettles, dandelions, or yarrow can easily compete with imported and typified superfoods and medicinal plants in some properties.
+To draw attention to the treasures that grow right under our noses, which are so important to us, I gladly share my knowledge and experience.
 I like to quote Walther Rathenau:

 "The most beautiful and wonderful thing is the simplest."